 Students who participate in their own learning communities often work together toward a deeper understanding of course material while gaining the skills they need for academic and future success.

 However, learning communities are not just for colleges and universities.

 Researchers Lenning and Ebbers (1999) note that a strong learning community “sets the ambience for life-giving and uplifting experiences necessary to advance an individual and a whole society.”
 Moreover, any group of people, whether connected by school, workplace, or society, can experience the positive impact of learning communities.

 Here is a closer look at their transformative power.

 Members in a learning community define and create their purpose and practice, including how they measure progress and success.

-Even if the learning community’s general focus and its participants have been chosen by a supervisor, teacher, or other leaders, the members have the opportunity to collectively define their vision and goals.
+Even if the learning community’s general focus and its participants have been chosen by a supervisor, teacher, or other leaders, the members have the opportunity to define their vision and goals collectively.
 An LC formed under a common course of study, for example, still leaves the freedom for members to explore more specific and shared interests and form a plan for deepening their understanding.